Other

 • Models that are used when individual observations are correlated within groups.
 Often used when repeated measures (panel data) for an individual are collected over time.

-• A semiparametric method: while we impose some structure on the data generating process (linearity), we do not fully specify its distribution.
-Estimating β is purely an exercise in optimization.
+• Semiparametric Method: Some structure on the data generating process (linearity) is imposed, the distribution is not fully specified.
+Estimating \(\beta\) is purely an exercise in optimization.

 • Limitations

 • Likelihood-based methods are not available for usual statistical inference.
-GEE is a quasi-likelihood method.
+GEE is a quasi-likelihood method and therefore less flexible.

 • Unclear on how to perform model selection, as GEE is just an estimating procedure.
 There is no goodness-of-fit measure readily available.

-• No subject-specific estimates; if that is the goal of your study, use a different method. (see below)
+• No subject-specific estimates: If that is the goal of your study, use a different method.

-• Other option is Generalized Linear Mixed Model (GLMM), but GLMMs require some parametric assumptions (See Mixed Effects, General)
+• Generalized Linear Mixed Model (GLMM) - GLMMs require some parametric assumptions (See Mixed Effects, GLMM)

 • *Note that the interpretations of the resulting estimates are different for GLMM and GEE*